How to create effective marketing triggers in your online shop.

 Retention emails can also serve as a great way to get previous customers back on your site for a repeat purchase.

 This clever example of a skin product brand was timed to arrive just when the purchased products were estimated to run out.
-This well-timed trigger with a small incentive can activate behavior before the individual has time to look up another webshop selling the same products.
+This well-timed prompt with a small incentive can activate behavior before the individual has time to look up another webshop selling the same products.

 Retention emails can also be a new line or sale announcements.
 Just be sure to personalize these emails to avoid losing subscribers due to irrelevant product announcements.